Top 10 best cars for under £300 per month 2022

-Many people allot £300 of their monthly outgoings to car repayments, and doing so will secure you an excellent vehicle.
+Many people put aside £300 a month for car repayments, and doing so will secure you an excellent vehicle.
 We select 10 of the best.

-The average value of a new car in the UK is around £21,000, but most people don’t spend that.
-The popularity, flexibility and availability of car finance packages like Personal Contract Purchase, or PCP means such cars are available for roughly £300 a month and around 80% of buyers choose to spread the load, rather than buying outright.
+The popularity, flexibility and availability of car finance packages like Personal Contract Purchase, or PCP, means new cars are more affordable than ever.
+Today, around 90% of private buyers choose a finance package to fund their new car, rather than buying outright.

 So what do you get for £300 a month?
-Well, quite a lot of car, actually.
-Being such a popular price point means car companies cater for a variety of tastes and requirements for this outlay, offering everything from practical estates and SUVs right through to hot hatchbacks and convertible roadsters.
-Many dealers have great offers and deals, too, so some of the models on this run-down have a list price closer to £30,000 than £20,000, yet are still available for £300 a month.
+Well, quite a lot actually.
+Being such a popular price point means car companies are keen to cater for a variety of tastes and requirements, offering everything from practical estates and SUVs right through to hot hatchbacks and sporty roadsters.
+Many retailers also offer their own great offers and deals, too, so it’s worth looking out for those to save money.

 Our top 10 covers a broad range of models and also highlights the engine and trim combinations that are available for £300 a month.
 Of course, this is an arbitrary cut-off point, so if you want to spend slightly more or less than this, specifying a car up or down will alter your monthly expenditure, but not necessarily by enough to have a huge effect.